This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 All-Clad Copper Core Cookware

-The All-Clad Copper Core 5-Ply Stainless Steel Cookware is so pretty!
-It is made with 5-ply bonded construction including stainless steel, aluminum, and a thick copper core for fast and even heating.
+The All-Clad Copper Core Stainless Steel Cookware is so pretty!
+This is a type of stainless steel and copper cookware.
+It is made with 5-ply bonded construction including stainless steel, aluminum, and a thick copper core which allows for faster and more even heating.

 Lodge cast iron cookware

-Lodge seasoned cast iron cookware is a classic in the cast iron world.
+Lodge seasoned cast iron cookware is the best known brand of cast iron cookware.
 Cast iron is also one of the most affordable types of cookware that will last forever as long as you treat it right.
-You can get Lodge cast iron skillets, frying pan, Dutch ovens and griddles.
 This is the cast iron cookware that I personally use in my home.

-Cons: Not dishwasher safe.
-Cast iron is heavy.
-If you have never used cast iron before it can be tricky at first but once you get the hang of it it's actually very easy to use.
+A couple downsides of cast iron cookware is that it isn't dishwasher safe and it is heavy.
+If you have never used cast iron before it can be tricky at first, but once you get the hang of it it's actually very easy to use.
 Cleaning can also be a bit tricky when you first start using it.

 Simple Chef cast iron cookware